PhamDuong1311/Viettel_report/IPC.md

+# I. Inter-process communication overview
-# 1. A Taxonomy of IPC Facilities
+## 1. A Taxonomy of IPC Facilities
 The rich variety of UNIX communication and synchroniza tion facilities, dividing them into three broad functional categories:
 - **Communication**: These facilities are concerned with exchanging data between